ngrx/platform/projects/ngrx.io/content/guide/effects/testing.md

 ### getEffectsMetadata

-Returns decorator configuration for all effects in a class instance.
+Returns metadata configuration for all effects in a class instance.
-Use this function to ensure that effects have been properly decorated.
+Use this function to ensure that effects have proper metadata attached.

 Usage: